Take a Pause: Ideas for Honoring the Winter Solstice

 Published by Annie Barrett:

-The Breath Can Be Our Greatest Teacher
+The Breath as Teacher

-“The Earth breathes but one breath each year: from Summer to Winter, a long exhalation, a letting go; at the Winter Solstice, a moment of stillness and emptiness between breaths; then the long inhalation back into the Summer fullness."
+“The Earth breathes but one breath each year: from Summer to Winter, a long exhalation, a letting go.
+At the Winter Solstice, a moment of stillness and emptiness between breaths; then the long inhalation back into the Summer fullness.”

-In any quiet moment when your are breathing,
+“In any quiet moment when you are breathing,

 The breath may flow out and pause of itself,